The terms defined below have a specific meaning in the AODocs environment, and are widely used in the Knowledge Base.

 This means that your organization has centralised, corporate ownership of all your AODocs attachments.

-Learn more: The AODocs storage account.
+Learn more: What is the AODocs storage account?

 A template is an AODocs document created and configured by library administrators.
 Users can create new documents from templates instead of creating empty documents.